Cosmological Dark sector from a Mimetic-Metric-Torsion perspective: Introduction

-The remarkable aspect of mimetic gravity is that it provides an exact fluid description of an irrotational {\em dust}, supposedly the cold dark matter (CDM) in the Friedmann-Robertson-Walker (FRW) cosmological framework, while preserving the conformal symmetry of the {\it physical} space-time metric $g_{\m\n}$ \cite{CM-mm,CMV-mm,MV-mm,HV-mm,barv-mm,CR-mm,ramz-mm,BR-mm,SVM-mm}.
-This actually is a consequence of the diffeomorphism invariance of gravitational theories \`a la GR, which allows one to parametrize $g_{\m\n}$ by a fiducial metric $\hg_{\m\n}$ and a scalar field $\f$, in a non-invertible {\em disformal} manner in general \cite{bek-dt,FG-dt,BT-dt,DR-dt}.
-The mimetic parametrization though is a simplified form of a disformation, viz. $g_{\m\n} = - \k^2 \hg^{\a\b} \pa_\a \f \pa_\b \f \, \hg_{\m\n}$, where $\k$ denotes the Planck length scale, and the scalar `mimetic field' $\f$ is assumed dimensionless \cite{CM-mm}.
-Such a parametrization not only ensures the invariance of $g_{\m\n}$ under a conformal transformation of $\hg_{\m\n}$, but also implicates that $\f$ is left {\it non-dynamical} by the condition for the invertibility of $g_{\m\n}$, viz. $\, - \k^2 g^{\m\n} \pa_\m \f \pa_\n \f = 1 \,$.
+Mimetic gravity remarkably achieves an exact fluid description of an irrotational {\em dust}, supposedly the cold dark matter (CDM) in the Friedmann-Robertson-Walker (FRW) cosmological framework, while preserving the conformal symmetry of the {\it physical} space-time metric $g_{\m\n}$ \cite{CM-mm,CMV-mm,MV-mm,HV-mm,barv-mm,CR-mm,ramz-mm,BR-mm,SVM-mm}.
+This nonetheless follows from the diffeomorphism invariance of gravitational theories \`a la GR, which allows one to parametrize $g_{\m\n}$ by a fiducial metric $\hg_{\m\n}$ and a scalar field $\f$, in a non-invertible {\em disformal} manner in general \cite{bek-dt,FG-dt,BT-dt,DR-dt}.
+The mimetic parametrization though is a simplified disformation, viz. $g_{\m\n} = - \k^2 \hg^{\a\b} \pa_\a \f \pa_\b \f \, \hg_{\m\n}$, where $\k$ denotes the Planck length scale, and the scalar `mimetic field' $\f$ is assumed dimensionless \cite{CM-mm}.
+Such a parametrization ensures not only the invariance of $g_{\m\n}$ under a conformal transformation of $\hg_{\m\n}$, but also that $\f$ is left {\it non-dynamical} by the condition for the invertibility of $g_{\m\n}$, viz. $\, - \k^2 g^{\m\n} \pa_\m \f \pa_\n \f = 1 \,$.
 This condition could be implemented in the theory as a constraint, using a Lagrange multiplier $\l$ in an equivalent mimetic action.
 A further equivalence of the latter with the singular Brans-Dicke (BD) action (in which the BD parameter $\fw = - \rfra{3\!}{2}$) eventually shows that mimetic gravity is indeed a ratification of GR being raised to the status of a scalar-tensor equivalent MG theory \cite{CM-mm,CMV-mm,MV-mm,HV-mm,SVM-mm}.